box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

   </Tab>
 </Tabs>

-Make sure to restart your terminal afterwards to ensure that the `uv` command gets picked up.
+Restart your terminal afterwards to ensure that the `uv` command gets picked up.

 3. Create and set up our project: